The 5 Circles Teaching Method

 The 5 Circles refer to a set of 5 simple diagrams that depict levels of presence of mind we all find ourselves in at one time or another.

-“Centered, poised, self-contained, collected, grounded, solid, comfortable, calm, has his feet on the ground.”
+“Centered, grounded, poised, self-contained, collected, solid, comfortable, calm, has his feet on the ground.”
 The stick figure represents the body.
-The circle represents the self or ones focus, spirit, or attention.
+The circle represents the self or one’s focus, attention, or spirit.
 This is where a student must be in order to trust an instructor, to ask questions, to feel safe about trying new things, to have fun, learn, and to say no. As instructors, we want students to be in the 1st Circle all the time.
 We want them to say no to anything that would cause them to go to the 3rd circle (below) or higher.

 The 2nd Circle: Nervous